ROLES

 The most senior engineer on a team, responsible for technical decisions inside that team but not for the broader engineering organisation.

 At Wavect we often deploy a tech lead alongside a fractional CTO.
 The CTO owns the architecture and the cross-team coordination.
-The tech lead owns the day-to-day quality of the team’s output.
+The tech lead owns the day-to-day quality of the team’s output: code review standards, how the team practices agile, whether the definition of done is real or theatre.
 Conflating the two roles is the most common mistake we see in series-A startups.

 // FAQ